Leadership

 Mia Wright, MD

 Mia completed her undergraduate studies at Harvard University, received her medical degree from Columbia University College of Physicians and Surgeons and completed her residency at New York Presbyterian/Columbia University Medical Center.
 She is part of the WESTMED Medical Group, where she also served on its operating board of directors.
-Dr. Wright is committed to empowering women around health issues, especially those with a history of incarceration.
+Mia is committed to empowering women around health issues, especially those with a history of incarceration.

 Latrice Johnson